kibarik/vibe-coding-research/SECURITY.md

 ## 📢 Responsible Disclosure

-If you discover a security vulnerability in this project template, please:
+If you discover a security vulnerability in this project, please:

 1. **DO NOT** create a public issue
 2. **DO NOT** disclose the vulnerability publicly